Snowfork/snowbridge/docs/specs/xcmp.md

 - Our parachain does not need not trust the participants

 ## Scenarios

+We can implement support for the following scenarios using current XCMP message types.

 ### Alice transfers 21 PolkaETH to Bob on another chain <!-- omit in toc -->